 Did you know that the NSA has been programming for Android and has inserted its code into the operating system?
 This has been happening since 2011 and has been focused on adding code to prevent hackers and marketers from accessing personal data on your Android device.
 Devices including the Samsung Galaxy S4 and HTC One have NSA code embedded, but not enabled by default.
 Apple does not accept code from government agencies.
 Android is open source, so programmers can more easily scrutinize every line of code that is in it.
 Hopefully the NSA will not add monitoring code in the future.

 1. Android Smartphone Software Updates

 Google upgrades the Android software for the Android Smartphone all the time.
 Updates include additional functionality as well as security bug fixes.
 It is important that users apply updates immediately.
+Yes, updates take a while to install, but you do need to do it right away.
 Contact your smartphone vendor for the latest Android software update to your handset.

 Some handset makers take their time to release Android updates.
 Beware.
 This is the MAIN reason why millions of Android phones go unpatched.
 Buy a phone that use plain Android and can take updates directly from Google, like the Google Nexus or Pixel line.

 Replacing an Android Phone due to Lack of Updates